-I am a tenure-track Assistant Professor at the Department of Computer and Information Sciences at the University of Alabama at Birmingham.
+I am an Associate Professor at the Department of Computer and Information Sciences at the University of Alabama at Birmingham.
 I lead the SECuRE and Trustworthy Computing Lab (SECRETLab).
 I am also the founder of Shikkhok.com — an award-winning free education platform in Bengali language, and the co-ordinator of the BanglaBraille project, aimed at creating educational material for visually impaired children in South Asia.

 I am a recent (2014) winner of the NSF CAREER Award for my research on trustworthy cloud computing.